yuxing26liu/cse15l-lab-reports/lab-report-1.md

 * Share an example of using the command with no arguments.

 ```
-cd
+(base) yuxing@hoshis-MacBook-Pro ~ % cd
+(base) yuxing@hoshis-MacBook-Pro ~ %
 ```
-*Defination of cd : cd <path> - “Change Directory” Used to switch the current working directory to the given path* Absolute path: /home/user
+*Defination of cd : Change Directory.
+Used to switch the current working directory to the given path* Absolute path: /home/user
 If use without arguments, cd default changes the directory to the user's home directory.
 It does not display any information.
+This output is not an error.

 ```
-ls
+(base) yuxing@hoshis-MacBook-Pro ~ % ls
+Applications			Pictures
+Applications (Parallels)	Postman

 ```
-Defination of ls : ls <path> - “List” Used to list the files and folders the given path Absolute path: /home/user ls lists the contents of current working directory which is /home/user because no arguments are provided.
+Defination of ls : ls <path> - “List” Used to list the files and folders the given path Absolute path: '/home/user' ls lists the contents of current working directory which is /home/user because no arguments are provided.
 It prints out the files and directories in the working directory.